CFWP/ConventionTalk/README.md

 In case the slides are not loaded properly, press the *raw* button.
 The slides are then downloaded to your usual local download-folder.

+In case you directly want to download the slides directly: press the *Download Zip* button above.

 ## Reference
 Peeters, C.F.W.
 (2016).